skmatheen/finalexam/README.md

 # finalexam

 This project demonstrates the use of the Decorator Design Pattern to dynamically add toppings to pizzas in a simulated pizza shop system.
+Added a base class VeggiePizza that allows to add veggi pizza along instead of plain pizza.

 ## Getting Started